C-NikhilKarthik/C-NikhilKarthik/README.md

 - 👋 Hi, I’m @C-NikhilKarthik
 - 👀 I’m interested in Programming and Space Research
-- 🌱 I’m currently learning C / C++ / Python
+- 🌱 I’m currently learning Angular / Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...